BucketHarmony/CowStructure/README.md

-# CowStructure of Capital & Ownership
+# CowStructure: Capital & Ownership
 Initially, the Seed Capital Investors (SCI) purchase the Land.
 The Land Trust enters into a land contract or purchase agreement with the SCI.
 The Land Trust then grants a 99 year lease to two cooperatives: